 I'm a journalist, researcher and storyteller.

-Beyond ST, some of my past work include roles in journalism (Business Insider, Yahoo Singapore) and communications (International Centre for Counter-Terrorism, LITMUS Public Relations).
+Beyond ST, some of my past work include roles in journalism (Business Insider, Yahoo Singapore) and working with non-profits and think tanks (International Centre for Counter-Terrorism, Global Partnership for the Prevention of Armed Conflict).

 I studied sociology and political science: graduating at the top of my class from the University of Cambridge as a postgraduate Chevening Scholar, and completing my undergraduate studies at Leiden University.